emiiliotuosto/astra_t2b/deliverable_3.md

 [6] C. Fournet and G. Gonthier.
 The Reflexive CHAM and the Join-Calculus.
 PoPL 1996

 [7] C. G. López Pombo, P. Montepagano, E. Tuosto.
 SEArch: An Execution Infrastructure for Service-Based Software Systems.
 COORDINATION 2024: 314-330

+[8] S. Fratini, P. Fleith, N. Policella, A. Griggio, S. Tonetta, S. Goyal, T. T. H. Le, J. Kimblad, C. Tian, K. Kapellos, C. Tranoris, Q. Wijnands.
+Verification and Validation of Autonomous Systems.
+ASTRA 2023.

+[9] S. Goyal, A. Griggio, S. Tonetta.
+System-level Simulation-based Verification of Autonomous Driving Systems with the VIVAS Framework and CARLA Simulator.
+Submitted to the special issue "Advances in Formal Methods for Autonomous Systems" of Science of Computer Programming, 2024.

+[10] S. Goyal, A. Griggio, S. Tonetta.
+Leveraging Contracts for Failure Monitoring and Identification in Automated Driving Systems.
+Under review, 2024.